 The EMQs and MCQs are designed to support your professional development and specifically to test your knowledge across all aspects of haematology.
 These questions will also support exam preparation.
 They are divided into three categories: the basic level for undergraduates, the intermediate level for F1-CT2 and the advanced level for those of you who are studying for the FRCPath exams.

 Lectures and videos (members only)

 In this section is video footage exclusive to BSH members.
-We have selected some of the talks given during the 2018 Annual Scientific Meeting in Liverpool and the 2019 Annual Scientific Meeting in Glasgow for you to watch in video format.
+We have selected some of the talks given during the 2018 Annual Scientific Meeting in Liverpool, the 2019 Annual Scientific Meeting in Glasgow and the 2023 Annual Scientific Meeting in Birmingham for you to watch in video format.
 This includes footage of the popular Pitfalls Sessions.